Special Event Rules and Regulations

 The event organizer is responsible for renting temporary dumpsters, if necessary.
 Placement locations must be approved by the City.
 The City will provide recycling containers if requested on the Temporary Special Event Application.
 The event organizer is responsible for emptying those containers.

-If the event organizer fails to properly clean up the venue or causes damage to Hudson property or facilities, the City of Hudson will bill the event organizer for the City’s costs to clean and/or repair the damaged areas.
-If damage occurs, Hudson may deny an application for a future Special Event, or require a cash deposit or surety bond for any future event held in Hudson.
+If the event organizer fails to properly clean up the venue or causes damage to City property or facilities, the City will bill the event organizer for the City’s costs to clean and/or repair the damaged areas.
+If damage occurs, the City may deny an application for a future Special Event, or require a cash deposit or surety bond for any future event held in Hudson.

 Food / Beverages